 Today, phishing and social engineering are responsible for most cyberfraud.
 Individuals should constantly be aware of what they’re clicking on.
 Anything that asks an individual to reveal personal or sensitive information should be avoided.
 Remember, if something sounds too good to be true, it usually is.
 Spam emails, clickbait surveys, and “free” gift cards are all popular ways for cybercriminals to access personal information.

 Concerned about the security of the networks or data at your organization?
 We can help!
-For over 16 years, Internet Contrasts has been helping businesses small and large design, install and maintain secure computer networks.
-To learn more about what Internet Contrasts can do for you, click here.
+For over 20 years, SecureTech is one of the best cybersecurity consulting firms in San Antonio, Texas and has been helping businesses small and large design, install and maintain secure computer networks.
+To know safety tips on internet and learn more about what SecureTech can do for you, click here.